-Research in Criminology & Justice Studies
+Criminology & Justice Studies Research

-Though their research interests are varied, our research faculty share the same goal of including undergraduate students in their research projects.
+Though their research interests are varied, our criminology and justice studies research faculty all share the same goal of including undergraduate students in their research projects.
 This can be accomplished in a number of ways: Students may take an independent study with a faculty member to work on his/her research project over an academic term; or they may get hired by the faculty member for a research co-op to work on a funded project for an extended period.
 Students may also work with a faculty member as a Drexel University STAR scholar.
 Robert Kane, PhD, for example, is working with a STAR scholar during the summer of 2015 on his current book project: "No Justice No Peace: Reconstructing the #Ferguson Rebellion."

-The benefits of undergraduate students conducting research with faculty are vast.
+The benefits of undergraduate students conducting criminal justice research with faculty are vast.
 First, for students with an interest in graduate school, it gives them an opportunity to collect and analyze data as part of an actual research project (often as a member of a larger research team), which makes them more competitive (and competent) during the graduate school application process.